MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 <center><img src="/img/pwa.png" /></center>
 <br/>

+One of the promises of building apps on the web is the realisation of cross-platform app development — write once, run anywhere.
+A single development team can deliver a solution to customers that works on any device or platform they use.

+With the rise of Progressive Web Apps over the last few years, that promise is being fulfilled.
+One of the last remaining hurdles for uptake on mobile devices is distribution of web apps in the native mobile app stores.
+These stores ease discoverability and installation for users, but have been exclusive to apps built natively for each platform.

+There has been a few previous attempts to integrate web apps into native app stores.
+Mozilla's [Firefox OS](https://en.wikipedia.org/wiki/Firefox_OS) comes to mind, as well as [webOS](https://en.wikipedia.org/wiki/WebOS) and Apple's original intention to focus on web apps instead of native apps.
+But, up until now there hasn't been an offering on either of the two major platforms — iOS and Android.

+The time is now ripe for that to change.

+In this post we'll learn about a new feature in Android called Trusted Web Activities, which enables publishing of web apps to the Google Play Store.
+We'll also work through an example of setting one up for an existing web app.

+Let's get started!

+## Background

-# Trusted Web Activities
+### What is a Trusted Web Activity?

+In the introduction I mentioned Trusted Web Activities, so what are they?

 A [Trusted Web Activity](https://developers.google.com/web/android/trusted-web-activity) (TWA) is a way to make your Progressive Web App (PWA) a first-class citizen on Android.
 It enables you to bundle your web app in an Android package and publish it to the Google Play Store.

 You don't need to make any drastic changes to your existing web app.
 You also don't need to install native development tools such as Android Studio, or write any native code.

-For example, let's say you have built an app that works well on mobile devices due to responsive web design.
+For example, let's say you have built an app that works well on mobile devices due to [responsive web design](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design).
 You can create an Android Package for that app via [PWA Builder](https://pwabuilder.com) and then publish that app to the Google Play Store.

 You have been able to integrate web apps with native apps for a while, but doing so has always been arduous.
 The previous approach was to create a wrapping native app and deal with the complexities of updating it separately to your web app.